 2011-12: Beach was limited to 19 games with AHL Rockford after suffering a shoulder injury in October that kept him out for 57 games. .
 Beach skated in the last 11 games of the season for Rockford; displaying both the scoring ability and pesky intensity of his rookie AHL season, when he had the second-most penalty minutes on the team.
 Beach scored 5 goals with 5 assists and was a much-improved even plus/minus with 30 penalty minutes.

 Beach has good size and can use it, but he is not overly-aggressive in the physical game.
 The winger makes more of an impact by getting under the skin of opponents rather than running them through the glass.
 His heavy shot, nose for the net, and sound offensive instincts make him a good goal-scorer, particularly on the power play.
-His defensive game and consistency are still works in progress and one wonders where his head is at when he takes an ill-advised penalty, such as negating the power play with a penalty of his own.
+He tends to trail the play more often than impose his well on the ice, but playing a more assertive game could help make the next step to the NHL.